gcanti/fp-ts/docs/modules/Array.ts.md

 ## takeRight

-Keep only a number of elements from the end of an array, creating a new array.
+Keep only a number of elements from the end of an `Array`, creating a new `Array`.
-`n` must be a natural number
+If `n` (must be a natural number) is out of bound a copy of the input is returned.

 **Signature**